On the Wasserstein alignment problem: Wasserstein alignment

-Let $c(y, z) = \|y - z\|^2$ be the quadratic cost on $\R^d$.
-Here, we write $c \equiv c_{\Z}$ to emphasize that it is the cost function on the downward space.
-To define the {\it upward alignment problem}, we also consider the Euclidean cost $c_{\X}(w, x) = \|w - x\|^2$ on $\R^n$.
+Let $c(y, z) = \|y - z\|^2$ be the quadratic cost on the target space $\R^d$.
+Here, we write $c \equiv c_{\Z}$ to emphasize that it is the cost function on the target space.
+To define the {\it reverse alignment problem}, we also consider the Euclidean cost $c_{\X}(w, x) = \|w - x\|^2$ on the source space $\R^n$.
 Here we hide the dependence on the dimension ($n$ or $d$) of $\|\cdot\|$ which should be clear from the context.